-The Nordic feed evaluation system (NorFor) was used to develop the nitrogen factors for cattle.
+The Nordic feed evaluation system (NorFor) was used to develop the nitrogen factors for dairy cows and young cattle.
 Excretions of N in the manure were calculated as the difference between their intake, and the sum of what is excreted in milk, fetus and deposited in the animal itself.
 The procedure used for calculating the excretion of faeces and N consisted of two steps:

-- Simulations in "NorFor" were conducted to gain values for the faeces/manure characteristics covering a wide variation of feed characteristics (N content) and production intensities (milk yield/meat production) - The results from the simulations were used to develop regression equations between faeces/manure characteristics and parameters related to the diet (N content) and animal characteristics (milk yield, weight, age etc).
+- 1. Simulations in "NorFor" were conducted to gain values for the faeces/manure characteristics covering a wide variation of feed characteristics (N content) and production intensities (milk yield/meat production) - 2.
+The results from the simulations were used to develop regression equations between faeces/manure characteristics and parameters related to the diet (N content) and animal characteristics (milk yield, weight, age etc).

 Calculations of N-factors based on these equations have been made back to 1990 for cattle.
+For beef cattle we only have national feeding data from one year.
+There have been some changes in the composition of the breed of beef cow population in Norway since 1990.
+But we lack data for a good variable that we could use to get a trend for beef cow.
+It is expected that this is a minor source of error, since the population of beef cow was of less significance earlier.
+Since the change in the composition of the population has been an increase of heavier breed, does this mean that there is an overestimation of the emissions for the earlier years.
 For poultry and pigs, N-factors have been estimated for 2011 in Karlengen et al. (2012).
 The factors used until this update were estimated in 1988 (Sundstøl & Mroz 1988), and are regarded as still valid for 1990.
 A linear interpolation has been used for the years between 1990 and 2011.
 For the remaining animal categories, N in excreta is considered constant throughout the time series.
 More background data for the calculations is provided in Annex IX, Section 3.1.
 The factors are shown in Table 5.12.
-The factors for total N are used in the estimations of N2O emissions, whilst ammonium N is used in the estimations of NH3 and NO_x emissions.
+The factors for total N excreted are used in the estimations of N2O emissions, whilst ammonium N is used in the estimations of NH3 and NOx emissions.
+N2O emissions from MMS are estimated based on total N excreted, while all other N emissions from MMS are estimated based on N available prior a specific MMS stage.

 Norwegian values are also used for the fraction of total excretion per species for each management system (MS) and for pasture.
-The fractions are updated every year and are provided in Table 5.14.
+The fractions are updated every year and are provided in Table 5.14 and Table 5.15.
 This is described in section 5.5.1.2.